 So what even is Pride Glasgow and why should it be getting council dosh?

-Every year, Glasgow’stake to the streets to march, sing, shout, dance and fall over.
+Every year, Glasgow’s LGBT community take to the streets to march, sing, shout, dance and fall over.
 We share struggles, stories and smuggled in booze in a space that’s safe and even occasionally fabulous.
 Sometimes it’s political, sometimes it’s not but there is absolutely no doubt there is a need for Pride to exist.
 We still live in a country where heterosexuality and gender norms are violently, sometimes fatally, enforced.
 We can never afford to forget what we’re fought for and won, what others continue to fight for and what we still have left to do.

 Our ability to do any or all of this seems now to be constantly impeeded by a few club promoters, booze punters, yo-yo giver awayers, marketing agencies and any other general bastards who happen to have slipped the organisers a few bob.
 What any of this has to do with LGBT people, we don’t know.